 We want to maintain the sensation of an open chest throughout the dance.
-This may be difficult to do if we just have to focus on it but there is a workaround and it has to do with the Tango Estilo Milonguero embrace: throughout the dance we keep our arms high at around shoulder level.
-In other words, avoid dropping your arms, especially the elbows, below the level of the shoulders, and preferably keep them above your shoulders (see Floating).
-If you have underdeveloped shoulder muscles and find it difficult to keep your arms high for extended periods of time you can practice this by yourself regularly until your shoulder muscles develop and strengthen.**
+This may be difficult to do if we just have to focus on it but there is a workaround and it has to do with the tango estilo milonguero embrace: throughout the dance we keep the arms high at around shoulder level.
+In other words hold the elbows at around the level of the shoulders (see also Floating Elbows practice and Visualisation and partnering technique).

 * I will reserve the term posture to refer to the head-neck position as it was specified by F. M. Alexander, that is, floating the head over the spine and lengthening the neck.